2021 Meeting Space Remakes

 Introducing: New Sweeping Views

 Taking full advantage of its locale near South Beach, The InterContinental Miami added the 35,000-square-foot SkyLawn to its meetings repertoire, replete with 360-degree views of Miami, Port Miami and southeast Florida's largest estuary, Biscayne Bay.
-Perched on the hotel's fifth floor pool deck, SkyLawn is the epitome of Miami chic, featuring expansive green space for up to 1,000 guests and a pre-function lounge area.
+Perched on the hotel's fifth-floor pool deck, SkyLawn is the epitome of Miami chic, featuring expansive green space for up to 1,000 guests and a pre-function lounge area.
 The outdoor venue is wired for sound and lighting, including a 172-foot long exterior projector wall.

 The Breakers Palm Beach in West Palm Beach, Fla., also plays up its seaside locale with its newly renovated Gulfstream Meeting Rooms, showcasing sweeping views of the Atlantic from its oversize picture windows.
 Design inspiration for the versatile spaces, which can be divided into varying configurations of up to five rooms, came from Gulfstream private jets, spurring their contemporary and geometric shape.
 These intimate spaces are ideal for board meetings, breakout sessions, private dining or receptions.

-Along the Pacific, Balboa Bay Resort in Newport Beach, Calif., introduces its new event space this June called Lighthouse, an indoor/outdoor space overlooking the 127-slip marina, the ocean and beyond.
+Balboa Bay Resort in Newport Beach, Calif., introduces its new event space this June called Lighthouse, an indoor/outdoor space overlooking the 127-slip marina, the ocean and beyond.
 Featuring a 2,669-square-foot interior, the Lighthouse Room is connected to a full-service built-in bar, private outdoor patio space with a fire pit, and an attached 308-square-foot versatile private room.
-The Lighthouse's modern gathering space is decked out in cool white tones, new contemporary artwork as well as accent mirrors, which all add to the ambience.
+The Lighthouse's modern gathering space is decked out in cool white tones, new contemporary artwork as well as accent mirrors, which all add to the ambiance.
 For groups, display monitors are available for meetings and presentations.
 The space can accommodate up to 150 guests.

 Horseshoe Garden, Langham, Pasadena